csound/manual/docs/opcodes/tvconv.md

 ### Initialization

-_iparts_ -- partition size, for sizes > 1, a DFT-based partitioned convolution process is used.
-Otherwise a time-domain delay line FIR is implemented.
-Partition sizes > 1 are rounded to the nearest power-of-two.

-_ifils_ -- filter size.
-For partition sizes > 1, filter sizes are rounded to the nearest power-of-two.
-With partition size = 1, since direct convolution is used, filters can be of any size.
+_iparts_ -- partition size in samples, at least 0.
+Values of 0 or 1 select direct convolution.
+Larger values select FFT-based convolution and round to the nearest power of two, with ties rounding up.

+_ifils_ -- filter size in samples, at least 1.
+Direct convolution accepts any whole number of samples.
+FFT-based convolution rounds this to the nearest power of two, with ties rounding up.

+Csound discards fractional parts first.
+If the partition size exceeds the filter size, it swaps the two sizes before choosing the method and rounding.

 ### Performance

 _ares_ -- audio output.

-_asig1, asig2_ -- audio inputs.
+_asig1, asig2_ -- audio input and filter coefficients.
+Both use the amplitude scale set by _0dbfs_.
+In either method, the output equals the convolution of the stored inputs divided by _0dbfs_.
+For example, a coefficient of _0dbfs_ gives a filter tap with a gain of 1.

-_xfreez1_ -- freeze switch for asig1.
-Coefficients are only updated (ie. the signal is passing into the convolution) if xfreez1 > 0.
-This input can take an audio or a k-rate signal, or a constant.
+_xfreez1_ -- update switch for _asig1_.
+Positive values record new samples; zero or negative values keep the stored samples.
+This input accepts an audio or control signal, or a constant.

-_xfreez2_ -- freeze switch for asig2, similar to xfreez1 in operation.
+_xfreez2_ -- update switch for _asig2_, with the same behavior as _xfreez1_.

+Freezing stops updates to the stored samples.
+It does not stop convolution or mute the output.
+Initialization clears all stored samples and pending output.

+FFT-based convolution adds a delay equal to its rounded partition size in samples.
+Divide this size by _sr_ to get the delay in seconds.
+Direct convolution adds no processing delay.
+Delays from the filter coefficients apply in both cases.

 ## Examples